Alumni Spotlight: Shawn Kaura '19

 Shawn Kaura is a spring/summer 2019 graduate of the undergraduate Department of Public Health.
-Read on to learn Shawn’s tips and recommendations in getting the most out of the BSPH program experience.
+Read on to learn Shawn’s tips and recommendations for getting the most out of the Bachelor of Science in Public Health (BSPH) program experience.

 Why did you decide to pursue public health?

 I chose to study public health at the undergraduate level for a variety of reasons.
 As a course of study that I simply stumbled upon when deciding what major to choose, I had really no clear conception of what I was signing up for.
 Reflecting on my understanding of the kind of student I knew I was in high school, I craved balance.

 After reading the course descriptions for the major I knew that this major permitted the complete academic experience I yearned for.
 The public health program offers classes in mathematics, social sciences, statistical analysis, etc. and it all amalgams into this beautifully curated experience that, if attention was paid, an astute understanding of how to properly diagnose and treat population-level problems.
 As an aspiring physician, this balance in school was vital to have a complete academic undergraduate experience.
 I knew I was going to take countless classes in the various science disciplines and from various familial struggles, I simply understood that health stops not with the sciences.

 Rather, to do a truly remarkable job treating your patients, one must look at their patient's various life circumstances and use their entire story to provide a treatment plan.
 Before medical school, I have decided to pursue and complete a Master’s in Public Health to have an objective understanding of population-level health before being formally introduced to the micro-level.
 Studying public health was a spontaneous decision rooted in a burning desire to catalyze change in this world and not knowing where my first step was.
 The community you will find in this program is second-to-none and my future patients and I thank Wayne State’s program and faculty for providing never-ending support amidst the process.